milewdev/rol/README.md

 #### What is rol?
-rol defines Ruby objects from a hash of attributes and methods:
+rol creates Ruby objects from a hash of attributes and methods:

 ```ruby
 require 'rol'